nikrowell/cranium/README.md

 ## Questions

 ### Why not just use the official REST API?
 Good question.
 Cranium removes the "brains" of WordPress by hijacking all requests via the [do_parse_request](https://developer.wordpress.org/reference/hooks/do_parse_request/) filter.
 This means that nothing will load and that all request parsing and responses are up to you.
 Unless interecepted by a custom route handler, Cranium will load the theme's **index.php** file.
 This file could be empty (useful if using Cranium at `api.example.com`), or could contain your bundled assets and any bootstrapped data you want to pass along.
+Here are some reasons I opted for a custom API:

 * Potential **speed increase**, avoiding uneccessary overhead
 * **Simplified interface** for working with requests and responses